Torsion subgroups of small cancellation groups: Introduction

 \section{Introduction}

 The small cancellation theory is a classical powerful tool for constructing examples of groups with interesting features, as well as for exploring properties of well-known groups.
-It might be seen as a bridge between the combinatorial and the geometric group theories, and as one of first appearances of nonpositive curvature techniques in studying groups.
-Being a classical part of mathematics, small cancellation techniques are still being developed, having numbers of variations, and have been used in proving new important results also nowadays.
-We direct the reader to the classical book of Lyndon-Schupp~\cite{LynSch} for basics on small cancellation.
+It might be seen as a bridge between the combinatorial and the geometric group theories, and as one of the first appearances of nonpositive curvature techniques in studying groups.
+Constituting a classical part of mathematics, small cancellation techniques are still being developed, having numbers of variations, and have also been used in proving new important results nowadays.
+We direct the reader to the classical book of Lyndon-Schupp~\cite{ls} for basics on small cancellation.

-Among many notions of small cancellation, the best known and the most deeply explored ones are the so-called ``combinatorial small cancellation conditions": $C(6)$, \cftf, and $C(3)$--$T(6)$.
-In this article we focus on the \cftfs small cancellation complexes and groups.
-Seeing small cancellation as an example of nonpositive curvature, and motivated by a number of well-known conjectures and open questions concerning torsion subgroups of ``nonpositively curved" groups we prove the following (see Section~\ref{sec: GASCC} for details).
+Among many notions of small cancellation, the best known and the most deeply explored ones are the so-called ``combinatorial small cancellation conditions": \aot.
+Seeing small cancellation as an example of nonpositive curvature, and motivated by a number of well-known conjectures and open questions concerning torsion subgroups of ``nonpositively curved" groups we prove the following.